<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Using an At-Home Health Kit to Screen Your Immune System

-Some health & wellness companies offer home health kits that enable you to collect your own blood sample at home for analysis in a lab.
-One such company, the Germany-based for you eHealth, offers an at-home immune system kit that includes the Mitra® device for remote blood collection from Neoteryx.
+Health kits that enable you to collect your own blood sample at home for analysis in a lab can help you determine the strength of your immune system.
+The Germany-based for you eHealth offers an at-home immune system kit that includes the Neoteryx® Mitra® device for remote blood collection from Trajan Scientific and Medical.

 immune system blood test collection kits and mitra microsampler